ksmithut/.dotfiles/README.md

 # Aliases/Functions

-- `ip` - Echoes the local ip address, then a more internet facing ip address.
+- `myip` - Echoes the local ip address, then a more internet facing ip address.
 - `brew-upgrade` - Upgrades brew, all of the outdates brew packages, then cleans up after itself.
 - `nvm-upgrade` - Upgrades nvm.